dixonaws/aws-cloudops-linux/content/introduction/_index.md

 ---

 {{% notice info%}}
 Add yourself to the [class roster](https://docs.google.com/spreadsheets/d/1xxHMJ_m2R-VvTCkJWQvTv6I2geRETGq9m9ezoIEyBxw/edit?usp=sharing) and update your progress as you go through the workshop!
-Also add yourself to the #linux Slack channel: [Join here](https://join.slack.com/share/zt-minfdvox-CmVuqFaWSGYuhoFITPeRNQ)
 {{% /notice%}}

 Welcome to the Amazon CloudOps Linux Workshop!